-After making these changes, we save our template.
-A user can then generate documents using this template and an S-Sign-enabled HTML email template and then send those documents for E-Signature.
+After saving your template, users can generate documents using this template and an S-Sign-enabled HTML email template and then send those documents for e-signature.
 The email page will inform the end user of the routing logic that will be used in the emailing:

 Once Signer 1 (the "Borrower") submits their responses, the document will be emailed to Signer 2 (the "Lender"), and Signer 1 (the "Borrower") will see the following screen: